- – How much does a DBS disclosure cost?

 How do I find out if I am eligible to get a DBS disclosure?

 A complete list of the types of work, employment or professions for which you can legally apply for a DBS disclosure can be found in the Exceptions Order to the Rehabilitation of Offenders Act 1974.
 Your employer is best placed to assess whether a standard or enhanced DBS disclosure should be conducted for your specific role, bearing in mind their legal responsibilities.
 If you are still unsure please click here to view a list of all eligible posts.
+An Individual in any job role can apply for their own basic level of disclosure through Disclosure Scotland, please contact us for more information regarding ou basic disclosure application process.

 What information and identity documents will I need to provide with my DBS application form?